The Belation

 V. VALAT (vision, eye) – Valation

-Then, in the midst of their suffering, a Triemelion appeared.
-With the grace of Eulamoria’s light, the being foretold a prophecy: the Bethaths would bear a child, and this child would atone for their sins.
+Amid their suffering, a Triemelion appeared.
+Blessed with Eulamoria’s light, the being delivered a prophecy: the Bethaths would bear a child destined to atone for their sins.

 G. GRALAT (child, birth of life) – Gralation